 In Problem 1, based on a 95% confidence interval computed with an allowance for equal variances, this observed tendency of 8.50 mg/dL lower mean serum LDL among subjects dying within 5 years would not be judged unusual if the true difference population means were anywhere between a 1.91 to 15.09 mg/dL lower mean LDL among subjects who died within 5 years.
 Performing a t-test that does assume equal variances, the two-tailed, P-value is 0.0115 (t-statistic = 2.5324, df = 723).
 At the 5% significance level, we can with high confidence reject the null hypothesis that the mean serum LDL levels are not different among subjects who died within 5 years and survive at least 5 years in favor of an alternative hypothesis that death within 5 years is associated with a lower mean serum LDL.

 Compared to Problem 1, the results for the point estimate (mean difference in LDL across vital status at 5 years) and 95% confidence intervals are very close.
 Because we performed a t-test without the assumption of equal variances, the 95% confidence intervals do not match exactly.
 If the t-test was performed assuming equal variances, the 95% confidence intervals were precisely the same as the results from the ordinary least squares regression presuming homoscedasticity.
 In other words, the conclusions are the same with the t-test of equal variances and the simple linear regression with a saturated model.

+Score:2

 Question 3.